luismolinuevo/Restaurant/README.md

 # Restaurant
-A basic website for a restaurant using html, and css
+A basic website for a restaurant using HTML and CSS.